 Professor Shelton graduated first in his class from Baylor Law School with a J.D. in 1989, where he was the Editor-in-Chief of the Baylor Law Review.
 He also has a B.A. in History from the University of Texas (1977, summa cum laude), where he was admitted to Phi Beta Kappa and Phi Eta Sigma, and an M.A. in Religion from Baylor University (1979, magna cum laude).

 Professor Shelton is married to Roxanne Shelton.
-They have two children and three grandchildren.
+They have two children and four grandchildren.